While many will welcome the sunshine, many are working in sweltering conditions in around the country.

-Working in hot weather can lead to dehydration, muscle cramps, rashes, fainting, and – in the most extreme cases – loss of consciousness.
+Working when it’s really hot can be unbearable and dangerous.
+It can lead to dehydration, muscle cramps, rashes, fainting, and – in the most extreme cases – loss of consciousness.
 Outdoor workers are three times more likely to develop skin cancer.

 There’s no law on maximum working temperatures.
 However, during working hours the temperature in all indoor workplaces must be ‘reasonable’.